wixplosives/tsx-air/README.md

 ### Running Local Playground
 `yarn start`

-The playground is where you can edit interactive examples showcasing the syntax and features.
+The playground is where you can edit interactive [examples](packages/examples/src) [showcasing the syntax and features](docs/syntax.md).
-You can change compilers to compare the generated code with native implementation
+You can change compilers to compare the generated code with native implementation.

 ### Testing
 `yarn test` or `DEBUG=true yarn test`